Best Shrubs for Mediterranean Gardens in Cool Countries

 Glowing and shimmering in the sunny border, Bupeurum fruticosum (Shrubby Hare's Ear) is a graceful, aromatic, evergreen shrub with dainty umbels of sulphur yellow flowers, 3-4 in. across (7-10 cm), on upright stems.
 Blooming from mid summer to early fall, the blossoms contrast nicely with the attractive foliage of shiny, deep blue-green, leathery leaves.
 Native to Southern Europe, this rounded, medium-sized shrub makes a subtle but extraordinary background plant.

 Fabulously fragrant, Choisya ternata (Mexican Orange Blossom) is a very handsome, rounded, evergreen, dense shrub with aromatic, glossy, medium green leaves composed of 3 leaflets.
 A profusion of fragrant, star-shaped, pure white flowers bloom from late spring to early summer and often intermittently throughout the summer and/or in the fall.
-Both flowers and leaves enjoy the divine fragrance of orange blossoms.
+Both flowers and leaves have the divine fragrance of orange blossoms.

 Glowing in the sunny border, Cistus creticus ssp. incanus (Pink Rock Rose) is a bushy evergreen shrub with flamboyant, deep pink flowers, 2 in. across (5 cm), adorned with orange stamens.
 Although each flower lasts only for a day, this vigorous shrub provides a succession of flowers for weeks in late spring with reblooms throughout the summer.
 The blossoms are borne atop a low-growing, dense mound of wavy-edged, gray-green leaves.
 This tough little Cistus tolerates salt spray, wind, and extreme drought conditions, making it an excellent addition to seaside gardens.